-If the carrier offers to defend, it will do so subject to a lengthy reservation of rights letter which the insured typically accepts because then the carrier will start writing checks to the carrier's chosen lawyers.
+If the carrier offers to defend, it will do so subject to a lengthy reservation of rights letter396 which the insured typically accepts because then the carrier will start writing checks to the carrier's chosen lawyers.
 However, the carrier's attorney may not aggressively seek to maintain coverage, and counsel with copyright experience, which the insured believes his defense deserves, typically have a higher hourly rate than the carrier's approved lawyers.
-While the insured can suggest attorneys it believes will put the insured's interests first, getting the carrier to agree will require negotiation concerning hourly rates.
-The carrier is entitled to allocate defense costs between covered and non-covered claims and recover the latter cost from the insured, but this is typically not asserted for pure defense.
-If the case develops toward potential exclusion of coverage, carrier-appointed counsel may have a conflict of interest and the insured may be entitled to independent counsel at the carrier's expense.
-400 Of course, unless the insured is paying independent counsel to monitor the case, the insured will be unaware of such issues.
+While the insured can suggest attorneys it believes will put the insured's interests first, getting the carrier to agree will require negotiation concerning hourly rates.397 The carrier is entitled to allocate defense costs between covered and non-covered claims and recover the latter cost from the insured, but this is typically not asserted for pure defense.398 If the case develops toward potential exclusion of coverage, carrier-appointed counsel may have a conflict of interest and the insured may be entitled to independent counsel at the carrier's expense.399 Of course, unless the of-process" claim); Lunsford v.
+Am.
+Guar. & Liab.
+Ins.
+Co., 18 F.3d 653, 656 (9th Cir.
+1994) (CGL policy that promised to defend an insured against "malicious prosecution" claims includes a duty to defend against "abuse of process" claims); Toll Bros. v.
+Gen. Accident Ins.
+Co., 1999 Del.
+Super.
+LEXIS 313, 28-29 (Del.
+Super.
+Ct.
+Aug.
+4, 1999) (same).